 A mattress is a highly personal choice.
-You may need to try a few models in a showroom to really understand how they feel.
+You may need to try a few models in a mattress store to really understand how they feel.
 Many manufacturers offer sleep trials that let you return a mattress within a certain window of time if you find it’s not comfortable for you.
 Remember, no matter the type of mattress you choose, the model that’s right for you is the one that leaves you rested and energized for the day.

 This article is for informational purposes and should not replace advice from your doctor or other medical professional.